ronny-rentner/ultraimport/README.md

 `file_path`: path to a file to import, ie. *'my_lib.py'*.
 It can have any file extension.
 Please be aware that you must provide the file extension.
 The path can be relative or absolute.
 You can use the special string `__dir__` to refer to the directory of the caller which will be derived via inspetions.
 If you use advanced debugging tools (or want to save some CPU cycles) you might want to set `caller=__file__`.

-`objects_to_import`: provide name of single object or the value `'*'` or an iterable of object names to import from file_path.
+`objects_to_import`: provide name of single object or the value `'*'` or an iterable of object names to import from `file_path`.
 If `lazy=True`, this should be a dict where the values declare the types of the imported objects.

 `globals`: add the `objects_to_import` to the dict provided.
 Usually called with `gloabls=globals()` if you want the imported module to be added to the globals of the caller.

 `preprocessor`: callable that takes the source code as an argument and that can return a modified version of the source code.
+Check out the [debug-transform example](/examples/working/debug-transform) on how to use the preprocessor.

 `use_cache`: if set to False, allow re-importing of the same source file even if it was import before.

-`lazy`: if set to True and if objects_to_import is set to None, it will lazy import the module.
-If set to True and objects_to_import is a dict, the values of the dict must be the type of the object to lazy import from the module.
-Currently only the type 'callable' is supported.
+`lazy`: if set to `True` and if `objects_to_import` is set to `None`, it will lazy import the module.
+If set to True and `objects_to_import` is a dict, the values of the dict must be the type of the object to lazy import from the module.
+Currently only the type `callable` is supported.

 ## Contributing